RealityBending/RealityBending.github.io/content/home/1_welcome.md

 Exploring the neuropsychology of reality and its distortions.

 <sub>We're a team led by [Dominique Makowski](https://dominiquemakowski.github.io/) at the **University of Sussex** in Brighton, UK.
-We research reality perception, fake news, illusions, fiction, deception, self-control, and more, using a combination of EEG and physiological signals (ECG, EDA...).
-We analyze them using advanced computational modelling (Bayesian stats, chaos theory, mixed models...), and we also develop [open-source tools](https://github.com/RealityBending) and software.</sub>
+We research reality perception, fake news, illusions, fiction, deception, self-control and more, by recording signals from the the body (ECG, EDA...) and the brain (EEG).
+We analyze data using advanced computational modelling (Bayesian stats, chaos theory, mixed models...), and we also develop [open-source tools](https://github.com/RealityBending) and software to improve neuropsychological sciences.</sub>

 <!-- <figure> -->